reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ## Introduction

-_Hello, here were are from Team Violet, lets go a deeper into how this seasons robot is made up._
+_Hello, Team Violet here, let's go a deeper into how this seasons robot is made up._

 -------------------------------------------------------------------------------------------------------------------------------------